karolcymerys/udacity-capstone-project/README.md

 ![Fetching data mechanism](docs/fetching_data.png?raw=true "Fetching data mechanism")

-It is important to notice that approach allows to customize Lambda consumers to given source.
+It is important to notice that this approach allows to customize Lambda consumers to given source.
 Also, maximum number of concurrent lambda invocation was introduced to not send to many request to the same source at once.

 There was one assumption taken: ETL Data Pipeline can be executed only once in the same time and any other process cannot send messages to SNS nor SQS.